stainless-api/stl-api/packages/stainless/docs/expansion.md

 For other use cases, you will need to manually include the expanded paths in your response.

-## Implementing expansion with recursive associations
+## Implementing expansion with circular associations

-When the associations are recursive, it becomes necessary to declare input and output types for the schemas due to TypeScript limitations.
+When the associations are circular, it becomes necessary to declare types for the schemas due to TypeScript limitations.
+Stainless provides a `z.CircularModel` helper type to make this more manageable.

 For example suppose the `User` also has an expandable list of `Post`s (in a real-world API you would want to use a paginated list endpoint to fetch `Post`s, but for the sake of demonstration):